JamesClonk/JamesClonk.github.io/content/posts/wireguard-on-kubernetes.md

 ## WireGuard on Kubernetes

-Well, these days I've more or less migrated almost all my projects onto [my own personal Kubernetes](/posts/my-own-kubernetes/) cluster.
+Well, these days I've more or less migrated almost of all my projects onto [my own personal Kubernetes](/posts/my-own-kubernetes/) cluster.
 Whether it's just to use it for config management purposes or more actual technical reasons is moot at this point.
 So Kubernetes it is!

 But then the question is, how do I run WireGuard on Kubernetes?